Chaaampy/toad.css/README.md

 Want to clear the float ?
 Add the toad-clear class to any element

+Want to remove the gutters ?
+Just add the no-gutters class to the main container

 You can also add a toad-full (100% width) or a toad-fullscreen (100vw width) class to any element

 ## Responsive

-The grid system has 2 major breakpoints (feel free to add some) :
+The grid system has 2 major breakpoints :

-- 980px (smaller than a 'normal' desktop screen)
+- 980px (the @grid-width variable)
-- 500px (smaller than a 'normal' tablet screen)
+- 736px (@breakpoint var)

-You can edit them by changing the @max and @min variables at the top of the LESS file, feel free to add more by the way
+You can edit them by changing the variables at the top of the LESS file, feel free to add more by the way

 ## Files